 How we score mutual funds

-To power Gender Equality Funds, we combine two detailed data sources: company gender equality data from Equileap, and mutual fund financial data from Morningstar.
+To power Gender Equality Funds, we combine two detailed data sources: company gender equality data from Equileap, and mutual fund holdings data from Morningstar.

 Equileap is a social venture that aims to accelerate progress towards gender equality in the workplace as a vital lever in reducing poverty and inequality.
 Equileap tackles its mission by collecting and checking data, carrying out research, and ranking and rating companies on their gender equality performance.
 It supports investors to deploy their capital with a gender lens, companies to improve their performance, and policy makers to bring in effective frameworks to increase gender equality at work.